MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-expansion.md

 After processing the expanded segment, you'll find the new segment listed on the **Segments** page.

-Select **View** in the action bar to open the segment details of the expanded segment.
-This view contains information about the distribution of the results between the four score ranges of the [similarity score](#about-similarity-scores).
+Select **View** in the action bar to open the segment detail.
+This view contains information about the result distribution across [similarity scores](#about-similarity-scores).
 You'll also find the similarity score values in the **Segment members preview**.

 ## Use the output of an expanded segment

 You can [work with the output of an expanded segment](pm-segments.md) similar to other segments.
-For example, export the segment, build a measure, etc.
+For example, export the segment or build a measure.

 ## Refresh and edit an expanded segment